These Melbourne Suburbs Are Being Locked Down in Victoria

 It also means people outside of those suburbs will only be able to visit them for the same four reasons too.

-“My message to everyone in restricted postcodes is this: I know this will be terribly disruptive and difficult but if everyone sticks to the rules and we see transmission come down, then in four weeks the restrictions can lift,” Andrews said in the press conference.
+“My message to everyone in restricted postcodes is this: I know this will be terribly disruptive and difficult but if everyone sticks to the rules and we see transmission come down, then in four weeks the restrictions can lift,” Andrews said in the press conference on 30 June.

 “For everyone outside these zones: please, be smart, be safe and pay attention to the directions.
 If you don’t then your local area might be next into lockdown and no one wants that.”